openharmony/docs/en/application-dev/ipc/ipc-rpc-development-guideline.md

     };
     // Use this method to connect to the ability in the FA model.
     // connectId = featureAbility.connectAbility(want, connect);

     let context: common.UIAbilityContext = getContext(this) as common.UIAbilityContext; // UIAbilityContext
     // Save the connection ID, which will be used when the ability is disconnected. connectId = context.connectServiceExtensionAbility(want,connect);

-    // Connect to an ability across devices. try{
+    // Bind an ability across devices.
+    try{
       dmInstance = distributedDeviceManager.createDeviceManager("ohos.rpc.test");
     } catch(error) {
       let err: BusinessError = error as BusinessError;
       hilog.error(0x0000, 'testTag', 'createDeviceManager errCode:' + err.code + ', errMessage:' + err.message);
     }

     // Use distributedDeviceManager to obtain the network ID of the target device. if (dmInstance != undefined) {
       let deviceList = dmInstance.getAvailableDeviceListSync();